Hundreds of Millions of Dollars Have Been Recovered for Injured Babies and Children

 A birth defect develops during pregnancy, often due to genetic or environmental factors.
 A birth injury occurs during labor and delivery and may result from preventable medical errors, such as delayed C-sections, misuse of forceps or vacuums, or ignored fetal distress.

 Bring any medical records you have, hospital discharge papers, a list of your child’s diagnoses and treatments, insurance details, and notes you took during or after delivery.
 This helps your legal team quickly assess your case.
+The Child Injury Firm offers a free case evaluation to help families understand their legal options.

 Every case is unique.
 Factors include the severity of the injury, the child’s projected lifetime medical and therapy costs, the impact on independence and earning potential, and pain and suffering.
 Some cases result in significant settlements or verdicts because damages cover a lifetime of care.